kiran-bhalerao/use-fetch-lib/README.md

 ## It features:

-- Simple and Lightweight (gzipped 1.4k)
+- Simple and Lightweight
 - TypeScript ready
-- Support Data Mocking (Fake Api call)
+- Support Data Mocking
 - SSR support
-- Request Cancellation 🎉
+- Request Cancellation on component unmount 🎉
 - Request Caching (In-Memory cache)
 - Local/Cache state mutation (update your data as you want)
-- Auto req. cancellation on component unmount

 ## How to use